-The sleek all-black graphite and fiberglass design makes 13 Fishing’s Descent Inline Reel a stylish and low-cost option to any angler who wants to try out an inline style without breaking the bank.
-Although less expensive than other ice fishing reels out there, the Descent still packs a list of features including a dead stick bait alarm that sounds off when a fish takes a bite.
+The sleek all-black graphite and fiberglass design make 13 Fishing’s Descent Inline Reel a stylish and low-cost option for any angler who wants to try an inline style without breaking the bank.
+Although less expensive than other ice fishing reels, the Descent still packs a list of features, including a dead stick bait alarm that sounds off when a fish takes a bite.

 - Drop speed control for deeper waters